Homemade Peanut Butter Cups

 Freeze for 15 more minutes until it hardens, then you’re good to go!

-- 16 oz semisweet chocolate, chopped
+- 16 oz semisweet chocolate chopped, or in chip form

 - 1/2 cup creamy natural peanut butter

-- 2 tbsp butter, softened
+- 2 tbsp butter softened

-- 1.75 oz confectioner’s sugar (1/4 cup+2 tbsp), sifted
+- 1.75 oz confectioner’s sugar, by weight (1/4 cup+2 tbsp, measured), sifted

 - Line a standard 12 cup muffin tin with paper cupcake liners.

 - Melt half the chocolate either in a double boiler (the safer method) or in the microwave (the slightly more dangerous, but easier method).
 I opt for the latter.
 Place the chocolate into a microwave-safe bowl, and microwave in 20 second intervals, about 3-4 times, stirring after each interval, until melted.
 Make absolutely sure not to overcook the chocolate, or it will seize and turn grainy.